Import and Export

 PDF (Adobe Portable Document Format)

-RichView does not have methods for creating PDF documents, but RichView documents can be exported to PDF using third-party components (see Resources Page):
+TRichView does not have methods for creating PDF documents, but TRichView documents can be exported to PDF using third-party components (see Resources Page):

 Microsoft Office Text Converters

-RichView is able to use text import and export converters from Microsoft Office, with the TRVOfficeConverter component.
+TRichView is able to use text import and export converters from Microsoft Office, with the

-Import converters convert files of different formats (including HTML and DOC files) to RTF, and then RichView loads them.
-Export converters convert RichView-generated RTF to files of different formats.
+Import converters convert files of different formats to RTF, and then TRichView loads them.
+Export converters convert TRichView-generated RTF to files of different formats.

-TDBRichViewEdit components can display and edit information in database fields as RVF, RTF, text, or user-defined formats.
+TDBRichViewEdit components can display and edit information in database fields as RVF, RTF, DocX, text, or user-defined formats (VCL and LCL frameworks).